Article January 30th, 2020 by Nortal

-According to Gartner, “by 2024, 50% of MES (Manufacturing execution system) solutions will include industrial IoT (IIoT) platforms synchronized with microservices-based manufacturing operations management (MOM) apps, providing near-real-time transaction management, control, data collection and analytics.”
+According to Gartner, “By 2024, 50% of MES (Manufacturing execution system) solutions will include industrial IoT (IIoT) platforms synchronized with microservices-based manufacturing operations management (MOM) apps, providing near-real-time transaction management, control, data collection, and analytics.”

 This change of attitudes, and the actual movement of more IT applications and workloads to the cloud, requires continued organizational evolution.
 According to a Bain & Company report, IT organizations across industries, including manufacturing, “will need to develop new roles to manage the cloud environment, and some employees will need to learn new skills or shift to different areas.
-IT may need to upgrade its capabilities in ITIL, Agile, DevOps and project management to capture the cloud’s full value, and this will require changing existing processes to work well in the cloud.”
+IT may need to upgrade its capabilities in ITIL, Agile, DevOps, and project management to capture the cloud’s full value, and this will require changing existing processes to work well in the cloud.”

 There’s certainly truth in this, but it also points to challenges.
 Learning new skills and upgrading such capabilities takes time and resources.
 Keeping enterprise IT organizations on the cutting edge of advances in cloud technologies and development processes may be attractive in theory, but in practice may not be achievable.
-Changes and advances in technology simply are coming at a pace too rapid for most organizations to keep up with.
+Changes and advances in technology are simply coming at a pace too rapid for most organizations to keep up with.
 For just one example, Amazon Web Services alone adds “around 1000 new features every single year”, and the trend indicates that number will only increase over time.

 An excellent example of this kind of consultant and trusted advisor is Nortal, a custom software development firm with an emphasis in Cloud services.
-Nortal has extensive expertise in Cloud platforms, and utilizes the latest software development life cycle (SDLC) methods and best practices to bring clients real value on their cloud adoption and modernization journey.
+Nortal has extensive expertise in Cloud platforms and utilizes the latest software development life cycle (SDLC) methods and best practices to bring clients real value on their cloud adoption and modernization journey.
 Given the propensity of manufacturing companies to utilize process improvement methods like Six Sigma and Lean, many will quickly see value in the approach of consulting firms like Nortal.

 Even manufacturers that do a relatively good job keeping their IT organizations up to date with the latest technologies and best practices can greatly benefit from having an independent expert helping them optimize their cloud adoption and application development initiatives.